 Several Jewish Quarters still survive today with their synagogues and Jewish cemeteries and can easily be found within large cities such as Marrakech and Fez.
 But a trip off the beaten path can also be extremely rewarding.
 Towns such as Sefrou and Chefchaouen have beautifully preserved unique mellahs that can easily be explored from one of the main Moroccan cities. (more…)

 Morocco was once home to the largest population of Jews in the Arab world, a figure topping 300,000 inhabitants.
+These people left behind a vast history visible through the ancient Jewish sites of Morocco.
 Today the number has largely diminished but many of the historical sites have remained intact and offer a glimpse into a part of Moroccan culture that is unique to the region.
 While the relationship between Muslim and Jewish residents has had ups and downs, the legacy and richness of Morocco’s Jewish population remains a national treasure. (more…)

 I have always been drawn to and interested in the Jewish history and culture of Morocco.
 And, while I am by far not an expert, once you’ve been in Morocco awhile, one begins to uncover some fantastic and even hidden places where the Diaspora once lived, traded, mingled, mixed, and even thrived.
 It’s here where I’ll try to take you on a journey to some of my favorite places while trying to uncover some interesting historical tidbits of Judaism in Morocco.
 For the most part, this trip follows our Eclectic or Fez to Marrakesh and Sahara itineraries.